 It is very rewarding to provide for your cat's needs, learn more about their behaviour and ensure you have a mutually beneficial relationship.
-Cats Protection has thousands of cats in care across our UK network of branches and centres.
+Cats Protection has thousands of cats in care across our UK network of branches and adoption centres.
 Consider adopting a cat and make your house a home.
-You can get contact details for your nearest branch or centre by phoning our National Infgormation Line on 03000 12 12 12 or via our website www.cats.org.uk
+You can get contact details for your nearest branch by phoning our national Helpline 03000 12 12 12 or via our website www.cats.org.uk